Become a smarter investor

 2. Mutual Fund Corporations.
 Most mutual funds in Canada are structured as a trust as opposed to a corporation.
 With respect to taxes, the advantage to a corporate structure is the ability to allocate investment income among the different corporate classes and also defer investment income when switching from fund to fund.
 There are even corporate structured bond funds that minimize interest income for conservative investors.
 Instead of holding GICs outside the RRSP, consider holding corporate class bond funds instead as a tax-smart strategy.

 3. Maximize interest income in RRSPs and TFSAs.
-Remember that tax applies to growth of investments held in a non-registered portfolio.
-As a result, it is sometimes beneficial to keep interest income in tax-sheltered plans like RRSPs and tax free plans like Tax Free Savings Accounts (TFSA) and keep tax efficient income like Capital gains and dividends in the non-registered portfolio.
+Remember that tax applies to the growth of investments held in a non-registered portfolio.
+As a result, it is sometimes beneficial to keep interest income in tax-sheltered plans like RRSPs and tax-free plans like Tax-Free Savings Accounts (TFSA) and keep tax-efficient income like Capital gains and dividends in the non-registered portfolio.

 5. Tax Loss Selling.
 In investing, you are supposed to buy low, sell high.
 Invariably, every investor will lose money on his or her investments from time to time.
-When this happens, investors can employ the tax loss selling strategy where you use write off these losses against capital gains which defers capital gains into the future.
-Tax loss selling is simply a tax strategy to minimize capital gains from other sources.
+When this happens, investors can employ the tax-loss selling strategy where you use to write off these losses against capital gains which defers capital gains into the future.
+Tax-loss selling is simply a tax strategy to minimize capital gains from other sources.
 Capital losses can be used back three years or forward indefinitely.

 Remember again, the old saying “It’s not what you make that count’s, it’s what you keep that counts most”